 - Peppers with blossom end rot or sunscald should be used as soon as possible and should not be stored because they will decay more quickly.

-Drying and freezing peppers
+Drying and Freezing Peppers

 Hot peppers for drying should be picked when red or orange.
 Choose only thin-walled peppers for natural drying; thick-walled hot peppers such as jalapeño and serrano will rot before they air dry.
 (Dry these peppers by smoking.)
 Air dry hot peppers in a warm place with good air circulation.
 Peppers can also be dried in a food dryer or on a baking sheet in an oven at 175°F (79°C) maximum.